SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

     }]);
     ```

+### Create Files with Reuse Functions for the ERP System Integration

+You can define reuse functions that handle the connection for the different Enterprise Resource Planning (ERP) systems in separate files.

+1. Create a file to check and get the destinations in path */srv/util/destination.js*.
+2. Add the functions *readDestination*, *getDestinationURL*, and *getDestinationDescription* from the file [*/srv/util/destination.js*](../../../tree/main-multi-tenant/srv/util/destination.js).

+    > Note: The reuse functions *readDestination*, *getDestinationURL*, and *getDestinationDescription* are designed to work for single-tenant and for multi-tenant deployments.
+For single-tenant deployments, they read the destination from the SAP BTP subaccount that hosts the app, and for multi-tenant deployments, they read the destination from the subscriber subaccount.
+This system behavior is achieved by passing the JSON Web Token of the logged-in user to the function to get the destination.
+The JSON Web Token contains the tenant information.

+    > Note: The reuse function *getDestinationDescription* returns the destination description from the SAP BTP consumer subaccount.

+3. Since the npm module *@sap-cloud-sdk/connectivity* is used in the file *destination.js*, add the corresponding npm modules to your project.
+To do so, open a terminal and run the commands:

+    i. `npm add @sap-cloud-sdk/connectivity`

+    ii. `npm add @sap-cloud-sdk/http-client`

+    The dependencies are added to the *dependencies* section in the [*package.json*](../../../tree/main-multi-tenant/package.json) file.

+4. Create a file with the path */srv/connector/connector.js*.
+This file is reused for different ERP integrations.
+5. Copy the ERP connection reuse functions in the file [*/srv/connector/connector.js*](../../../tree/main-multi-tenant/srv/connector/connector.js) into your project.
+It delegates the OData requests and holds the destinations.

-### Create a File with Reuse Functions for SAP Business One
+### Create a File with Functions for SAP Business One

-Some reuse functions specific to SAP Business One are defined in a separate file.
+Reuse functions specific to SAP Business One are defined in a separate file.

-1. Create a file with the path */srv/connector-b1.js*.
+1. Create a file with the path */srv/connector/connectorB1.js*.
-2. Copy the SAP Business One reuse functions in the file [*/srv/connector-byd.js*](../../../tree/main-multi-tenant/srv/connector-b1.js) into your project.
+2. Copy the SAP Business One related functions in the file [*/srv/connector/connectorB1.js*](../../../tree/main-multi-tenant/srv/connector/connectorB1.js) into your project.
 The file contains functions to delegate OData requests to SAP Business One, to read SAP Business One purchase order data, and to assemble an OData payload to create SAP Business One purchase orders.

+> Note: This file contains sample data, which can vary depending on the system.
+Check the data set and maintain it accordingly to ensure consistency between the Partner Reference App and SAP Business One.

 ### Enhance the Business Logic to Operate on SAP Business One Data

-Enhance the implementation of the SAP Cloud Application Programming Model services in the file [*/srv/poetrySlamManagerServiceImplementation.js*](../../../tree/main-multi-tenant/srv/poetrySlamManagerServiceImplementation.js) to create and read SAP Business One purchase order data using the remote SAP Business One OData service.
+Enhance the implementation of the SAP Cloud Application Programming Model services to create and read SAP Business One purchase order data using the remote SAP Business One OData service.

 1. Delegate requests to the remote OData service.
-Therefore, copy the on-READ, on-CREATE, on-UPDATE, and on-DELETE methods of *B1PurchaseOrder* from the [service implementations (refer to the end of the file)](../../../tree/main-multi-tenant/srv/poetrySlamManagerServiceImplementation.js).
+To do so, copy the on-READ, on-CREATE, on-UPDATE, and on-DELETE methods of *B1PurchaseOrder* from the [poetrySlamManagerServiceERPImplementation.js](../../../tree/main-multi-tenant/srv/poetrySlamManagerServiceERPImplementation.js) into a file with the same name and path into your project.

     > Note: Without delegation, the remote entities return the error code 500 with the message: *SQLITE_ERROR: no such table* (local testing).

-2. Determine the connected back-end systems.
+2. Enhance the [poetrySlamManagerServiceImplementation.js](../../../tree/main-multi-tenant/srv/poetrySlamManagerServiceImplementation.js) to call the ERP implementation.

+    i.
+Import the ERP forward handler.

     ```javascript
-    // Check connected back-end systems
-    srv.before('READ', ['PoetrySlams.drafts', 'PoetrySlams'], async (req) => {
-        // SAP Business One
-        B1IsConnectedIndicator = await destinationUtil.checkDestination(
-            req,
-            connectorB1.B1_DESTINATION
-        );
-        if (B1IsConnectedIndicator) {
-            B1SystemName = await destinationUtil.getDestinationDescription(
-            req,
-            connectorB1.B1_DESTINATION_URL
-            );
-        }
-    });
+    const erpForwardHandler = require('./poetrySlamManagerServiceERPImplementation');
     ```

-    > Note: The destinations called *b1* and *b1-url* connect to the ERP system.
-You create the destinations later on in the consumer subaccount in SAP BTP.

-3. Set the virtual element `createB1PurchaseOrderEnabled` to control the visualization of the action to create purchase orders dynamically in the for loop of the after-read event of poetry slams and pass on the purchase order system name:
+    ii.
+Call the ERP forward handler.

     ```javascript
-    // Update PO system name and visibility of the "Create Purchase Order" button if (poetrySlam.purchaseOrderID) {
-        poetrySlam.createB1PurchaseOrderEnabled = false;
-        poetrySlam.purchaseOrderSystemName = B1SystemName;
-    } else {
-        poetrySlam.createB1PurchaseOrderEnabled = B1IsConnectedIndicator;
-    }

-    // Update the back-end system connected indicator used in UI for controlling visibility of UI elements poetrySlam.isB1 = B1IsConnectedIndicator;
+    erpForwardHandler(srv); // Forward handler to the ERP systems
     ```

-4. Add the implementation of the action *createB1PurchaseOrder*:

-    1. Copy the method *createB1PurchaseOrder* from the file [*/srv/poetrySlamManagerServiceImplementation.js*](../../../tree/main-multi-tenant/srv/poetrySlamManagerServiceImplementation.js) into the implementation.

-    2. Add two lines to import the destination functions at the beginning of the file:
+3. In the file [*/srv/poetrySlamManagerServicePoetrySlamsImplementation.js*](../../../tree/main-multi-tenant/srv/poetrySlamManagerServicePoetrySlamsImplementation.js), the poetry slams entity is enriched with SAP Business One specific data.

+    i.
+Determine the connected back-end systems and read the purchase order data from the remote system.
+Set the virtual element `createB1PurchaseOrderEnabled` to control the visualization of the action to create purchase orders dynamically and pass on the purchase order system name.

     ```javascript
-    const destinationUtil = require('./util/destination');
-    const connectorB1 = require('./connector-b1');
-    ```

-    3. Add two local variables to buffer the status and the name of the remote systems at the beginning of the file:

-    ```javascript
-    // Buffer status and name of purchase order systems let B1IsConnectedIndicator, B1SystemName;
-    ```

-5. Create a file to check and get the destinations in path */srv/util/destination.js*.
-Add the functions *getDestinationURL*, *checkDestination*, and *getDestinationDescription* from the file [*/srv/util/destination.js*](../../../tree/main-multi-tenant/srv/util/destination.js).

-    > Note: The reuse functions *getDestinationURL*, *checkDestination*, and *getDestinationDescription* are designed to work for single-tenant and for multi-tenant deployments.
-For single-tenant deployments, they read the destination from the SAP BTP subaccount that hosts the app, and for multi-tenant deployments, they read the destination from the subscriber subaccount.
-This system behavior is achieved by passing the JSON Web Token of the logged-in user to the function to get the destination.
-The JSON Web Token contains the tenant information.

-6. Since the npm module *@sap-cloud-sdk/connectivity* is used in the file *destination.js*, add the corresponding npm modules to the *dependencies* section in the [*package.json*](../../../tree/main-multi-tenant/package.json) file:
-    ```json
-    "dependencies": {
-        "@sap-cloud-sdk/connectivity": "^3.9.0",
-        "@sap-cloud-sdk/http-client": "^3.9.0"
-    },
-    ```

-7. Add the system message to the file [*/srv/i18n/messages.properties*](../../../tree/main-multi-tenant/srv/i18n/messages.properties).
-    ```javascript
-    ACTION_CREATE_PURCHASE_ORDER_DRAFT = Purchase orders cannot be created for draft Poetry Slams.
-    ```

-8. Expand poetry slams to remote purchase orders in [*/srv/poetrySlamManagerServiceImplementation.js*](../../../tree/main-multi-tenant/srv/poetrySlamManagerServiceImplementation.js) by filling OData parameter `/PoetrySlams?$expand=toB1PurchaseOrder` in the on-read of the `PoetrySlams` entity:
-    ```javascript
     // Expand poetry slams
     srv.on('READ', ['PoetrySlams.drafts', 'PoetrySlams'], async (req, next) => {
         // Read the PoetrySlams instances
         let poetrySlams = await next();

+        // SAP Business One
-        // Check and read SAP Business One purchase order data if (B1IsConnectedIndicator) {
+        // Check and read SAP Business One purchase order data const connectorB1 = await ConnectorB1.createConnectorInstance(req);
+        if (connectorB1?.isConnected()) {
             poetrySlams = await connectorB1.readPurchaseOrder(poetrySlams);
         }

+        for (const poetrySlam of convertToArray(poetrySlams)) {
+            [
+                'projectSystemName',
+                'processingStatusText',
+                'projectProfileCodeText'
+            ].forEach((item) => {
+                poetrySlam[item] = poetrySlam[item] || '';
+            });

+            // Update PO system name and visibility of the "Create Purchase Order"-button if (poetrySlam.purchaseOrderID) {
+                poetrySlam.createB1PurchaseOrderEnabled = false;
+                poetrySlam.purchaseOrderSystemName = connectorB1.getSystemName();
+            } else {
+                poetrySlam.createB1PurchaseOrderEnabled = connectorB1.isConnected();
+            }

+            // Update the backend system connected indicator used in UI for controlling visibility of UI elements poetrySlam.isB1 = connectorB1.isConnected();
+        }

         // Return remote data
         return poetrySlams;
     });
     ```

+    > Note: The connector creates destinations called *b1* and *b1-url*, which connect to the ERP system.
+You create the destinations later on in the consumer subaccount in SAP BTP.

     > Note: OData features such as *$expand*, *$filter*, *$orderby*, and so on need to be implemented in the service implementation.

+    iii.
+Add the implementation of the action *createB1PurchaseOrder*:

+    1. Copy the method *createB1PurchaseOrder* from the file [*/srv/poetrySlamManagerServicePoetrySlamsImplementation.js*](../../../tree/main-multi-tenant/srv/poetrySlamManagerServicePoetrySlamsImplementation.js) into the implementation.

+    2. Add the import of the connector at the beginning of the file:

+        ```javascript
+        const ConnectorB1 = require('./connector/connectorB1');
+        ```

+    3. Import the `createPurchaseOrder` function from the `entityCalculations`.

+        ```javascript
+        const {
+            calculatePoetrySlamData,
+            updatePoetrySlam,
+            convertToArray,
+            createPurchaseOrder
+        } = require('./util/entityCalculations');
+        ```

+    4. Add the system message to the file [*/srv/i18n/messages.properties*](../../../tree/main-multi-tenant/srv/i18n/messages.properties).

+        ```javascript
+        ACTION_CREATE_PURCHASE_ORDER_DRAFT = Purchase orders cannot be created for draft Poetry Slams.
+        ```

-9. Extend the on-update event of the `PoetrySlams` entity with an implementation to clear all purchase order data if the `purchaseOrderID` is deleted:
+4. Extend the on-update event of the `PoetrySlams` entity with an implementation to clear all purchase order data if the `purchaseOrderID` is deleted:
     ```javascript
     srv.on('UPDATE', ['PoetrySlams.drafts', 'PoetrySlams'], async (req, next) => {
         ...